-That's in addition to the way teen fitness helps with weight management, builds muscle strength and bone mass, and helps control blood pressure.
+That's in addition to the way fitness helps teens manage their weight, build muscle strength and bone mass, and control blood pressure.

 Pretty convincing!
-And yet physical activity tends to decline as kids get older.
+And yet rates of physical activity tend to decline as kids get older.
 They're busier with school and friends, they are easily discouraged if they feel their performance doesn't measure up to their peers, and puberty can make them feel ashamed of their bodies.

-Since only a fraction of middle and high schools provide daily physical education classes, pre-teens and teens need lots of opportunities for fitness outside of school hours:
+Since only a fraction of middle and high schools provide daily physical education classes (let alone recess!), pre-teens and teens need lots of opportunities for fitness outside of school hours:

-- Everyday play and movement: Outside of more organized workouts, other physical activities count toward that daily 60-minute goal.
-That could mean housework, yardwork, biking to school, dancing, walking the dog, or playing tag with kids in the neighborhood.
+Everyday play and movement: Outside of more organized workouts, plenty of other physical activities can contribute to meeting that daily 60-minute goal.
+Think housework, yardwork, biking to school, dancing, walking the dog, or playing tag with kids in the neighborhood.

 What You Can Do